 General Rule Regarding Animals on Campus.
-The University generally enforces a "no-pet" policy on campus, allowing only fish in aquariums that are 10 gallons or less.
-Exceptions are made for service animals and may be made for companion animals with appropriate documentation.
-Additionally, at University sponsored events to which animals are invited, it is expected that the animal be secured on a leash at all times.
-A service animal is an animal properly trained and documented to assist an individual with a disability.
-Alternatively, a companion animal is a pet owned and used by that individual to manage a disability.
-Companion animals must remain in their residential space.
-They are not permitted in common areas such as Batten Student Center, classrooms, Boyd Dining Center.
+The University generally enforces a "no-pet" policy on campus, allowing only fish in aquariums that are 10 gallons or less in residence halls.
+Exceptions are made for service animals and may be made for emotional support animals with appropriate documentation.
+A service animal is defined as a dog that is individually trained to do work or perform tasks for people with disabilities.
+Alternatively, an emotional support animal is a pet owned and used by that individual to manage a disability.
+Emotional support animals must remain in their residential space.
+They are not permitted in common areas such as Batten Student Center, classrooms, or Boyd Dining Center.
+Furthermore, campus community members and guests traversing campus or attending University-sponsored events must ensure that their animals are kept secured on leashes at all times.